icaew-digital-archive/handbook/docs/user-guides/preservica/accessing-preservica.md

 If you are not logged in, you will either not see the restricted content at all or will be met with a message "You must be logged in to the ICAEW Digital Archive to view this content".

-If you do not have a Preservica account, please request one from the Digital Archive Manager / Digital Archive Assistant.
+If you do not have a Preservica account, please request one from the Digital Archive Manager / Digital Archivist.

 ## Search